 What Is Recycled Paper?

-The diverse materials that can be recycled to make paper include pulp, waste paper, scrap paper, recovered paper, and even consumer-recycled items like junk mail that can all be utilized in the recycling process to create pulp.
+Diverse materials include wood pulp, scrap sheets, and consumer items like discarded magazines, junk mail, and everyday trash.
 They take in the mixed pulp paper collected from various sources and sort it according to its grade and quality.

 Recycled Paper vs. Traditional Paper